jimutt/practice-log-app/README.md

 - You can only set one goal which counts all the practice time.
 In reality you'd probably want to set goals for specific practice categories.
 - Pretty rough code
 - Only tested on a couple of devices.
+- Audio recording does not work in Safari because of the Recorder class extending EventTarget.
 - No unit tests at all.

 ## Credits